-FY 2021-22 FY 2022-23

-CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED
+FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE New House Section Sec.

-Sec.
 1906.
-New House Language.
-Sec.
-1906.
 From the funds appropriated in part 1 for information technology services and projects, the department shall allocate \$100.00 general fund/general purpose revenue, and all associated federal matching revenue, to a public and private nonprofit collaboration that is designated as this state's statewide health information exchange by cooperative agreement, to implement health information technology strategies for health information exchange development, data management, and population health at a statewide level.
-Does not include Sec.
-1906.
-From the funds appropriated in part 1 for information technology services and projects, the department shall allocate \$1,750,000.00 general fund/general purpose revenue, and all associated federal matching revenue, to a public and private nonprofit collaboration that is designated as this state's statewide health information exchange by cooperative agreement, to implement health information technology strategies for health information exchange development, data management, and population health at a statewide level.

-Information Technology Contract Report
+Information Technology Contract Report Sec.

-Sec.
 1907.
-By October 1 and March 1 of the current fiscal year, the department shall report to the house and senate appropriations subcommittees on the department budget, the house and senate fiscal agencies, the house and senate policy offices, and the state budget office on all current, contracted information technology-related projects, total contractual costs, spending in previous fiscal years, planned spending for the current fiscal year, and fiscal year-to-date spending, by project.
+By October 1 and March 1 of the current fiscal year, the department shall report to the house and senate appropriations subcommittees on the department budget, the house and senate fiscal agencies, the house and senate policy offices, and the state budget office on all current, contracted information technology- related projects, total contractual costs, spending in previous fiscal years, planned spending for the current fiscal year, and fiscal year-to-date spending, by project.
 Striking current law Sec.
 1907.
-No changes from current law, except: "By October 1 and March 1 of the" Sec.
-1907.
-No changes from current law Sec.
-1907.
-Concur with the House.
+No changes from current law, except: "By October 1 and March 1 of the"

-FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED Sec.
+FY 2021-22 FY 2022-23

+CURRENT LAW EXECUTIVE HOUSE SENATE

+New House Section Sec.
 1908.
-New House Language.
-Sec.
-1908.
 From the funds appropriated in part 1 for information technology services and projects, the department shall allocate \$100.00 to purchase a 4-year subscription from a technology company that provides real-time visibility platforms for complex supply chains and operates as a cloud-based software as a service model (SaaS) located in a city with a population between 123,800 and 123,900, located within a county with a population between 372,200 and 372,300, according to the most recent federal decennial census, for an unlimited number of integrations to the state's statewide emergency preparedness information technology and data platforms.

-Does not include Does not include Information Restrictions Sec.
+EV 0004 00 EV 0000.00 FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE Information Technology Spending Restrictions Sec.
 1909.
 (1) From the funds appropriated in part 1 for child support automation, the department shall only encumber or expend funds for the operation, maintenance, and improvements of the Michigan child support enforcement system (MiCSES).
 Sec.
 1909.
-(1) No changes from current law Sec.
+No changes from current law Sec.
 1909.
-(1) No changes from current law Sec.
-1909.
-(1) No changes from current law Sec.
-1909.
-(1) No changes from current law

-FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED (2) From the funds appropriated in part 1 for bridges information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of Bridges and MIBridges.
-(2) No changes from current law (3) From the funds appropriated in part 1 for technology supporting integrated service delivery, the department shall only encumber or expend funds for the operation, maintenance, and improvements of integrated service delivery.
-Striking current law (3) No changes from current law Striking current law (3) No changes from current law (4) From the funds appropriated in part 1 for Michigan Medicaid information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of the community health automated Medicaid processing system (CHAMPS).
-(3) No changes from current law (4) No changes from current law (3) No changes from current law (4) No changes from current law (5) From the funds appropriated in part 1 for Michigan statewide automated child welfare information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of MiSACWIS.
-(4) No changes from current law (5) No changes from current law (4) No changes from current law (5) No changes from current law (6) From the funds appropriated in part 1 for comprehensive child welfare information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements to the comprehensive child welfare information system.
-(5) No changes from current law (6) No changes from current law (5) No changes from current law (6) No changes from current law
+No changes from current law (2) From the funds appropriated in part 1 for bridges information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of Bridges and MIBridges.
+(2) No changes from current law (2) No changes from current law (3) From the funds appropriated in part 1 for technology supporting integrated service delivery, the department shall only encumber or expend funds for the operation, maintenance, and improvements of integrated service delivery.
+Striking current law (3) No changes from current law (4) From the funds appropriated in part 1 for Michigan Medicaid information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of the community health automated Medicaid processing system (CHAMPS).
+(3) No changes from current law (4) No changes from current law (5) From the funds appropriated in part 1 for Michigan statewide automated child welfare information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of MiSACWIS.
+(4) No changes from current law (5) No changes from current law (6) From the funds appropriated in part 1 for comprehensive child welfare information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements to the comprehensive child welfare information system.
+(5) No changes from current law (6) No changes from current law